 Go around the corner, and see what’s there.
 If you’re walking down the main boulevard in a city, you might not come into contact with those interesting, slice-of-life shots that are truly memorable unless you go off the beaten path.

-5. Late afternoon light is as good as early morning light
+5. The late afternoon light is as good as the early morning light

 If there’s a place we know is going to be really photogenic, sometimes we schedule our day knowing we want to take photos there late in the afternoon.